the-full-stack/website/docs/bootcamp/index.md

 !!! question "What do I need to know already?"
     We aim to get anyone with experience programming in Python ready to start building applications that use LLMs.

-    Exposure to at least one of machine learning, frontend, or backend is likely to be helpful.
+    Experience with at least one of machine learning, frontend, or backend will be helpful but not needed.

-Here are a few of the benefits of attendance:
+### Tentative Schedule

 <div class="md-typeset__scrollwrap">
   <div class="md-typeset__table">
     <table>